kubeshop/botkube-docs/content/_index.md

       Debug Anywhere, Anytime
     </h4>
     With @BotKube you can monitor and debug Kubernetes deployments from anywhere.
-    Even while you are camping without a laptop, you can use Slack or Mattermost mobile app and get crucial information.
+    Even while you are camping without a laptop, you can use Slack, Mattermost or MS Teams mobile app and get crucial information.
   </div>
   <div class="rightfeature">
     <h4> <i class="fas fa-cogs fa-fw"> </i>